types of paint

 acrylic white paint and paint brush

-Water-based paints typically contain pigment and binder, with water as the carrier.
-They’re also the most common and environmentally friendly type of paint.
+Furthermore, they’re also the most common and environmentally friendly type of paint.

 Advantages of water-based paint

-• Resistant to cracking due to its flexible finish
+• Resistant to cracking due to its flexible finish.

-• Excellent colour retention
+• Excellent colour retention.

-• Resistant to UV rays (doesn’t yellow or fade in the sun)
+• Resistant to UV rays (doesn’t yellow or fade in the sun).

 Disadvantages of water-based paint

-• Colours aren’t always as vivid as oil-based paints.
+• Colours aren’t always as vivid.

-• Less durable
+• Less durable.

-Different Types of Water-based Paint
+Different Types of Water-Based Paint

 Acrylic Paint

-Acrylic paint comprises pigment in an acrylic polymer solution with acrylic resin.
-Due to these chemicals, acrylic paint has better elasticity than other paints, which allows it to expand and contract with changing temperatures, reducing any cracking.
-Furthermore, it’s sun-resistant and unaffected by UV rays, making acrylic paint an excellent exterior option.
+Due to these chemicals, acrylic paint has better elasticity than other paints, allowing it to expand and contract with changing temperatures, reducing cracking.
+Furthermore, it’s unaffected by UV rays, making it an excellent outdoor option.

 It’s important to note that acrylic paints do not mix well with oil-based paints and won’t form a bond.

-Emulsion (Latex) Paints
+Emulsion

 One Coat Emulsion